 A physical drop box for feedback notes is located on the ground floor of the Beyster Building, behind the Foo Bar.
 Submissions made here will also be picked up regularly by the faculty chair of the DEI Committee.

-Report privately: discuss your concerns with someone in CSE
+Discuss your concerns with someone in CSE

-For private conversations in CSE
+For conversations in CSE

 At CSE, faculty and staff who have consented to being highlighted for private conversations include: